 We provide 3*** stars tourist standard hotels in Kathmandu and Pokhara with accommodation based on a twin sharing basis with breakfast.
 If you are trekking in groups joining a basis, you will share a room with someone of the same gender from your group.
 If you prefer a single room supplement in Kathmandu and on-route trekking, you can request the single supplement (which will be an extra cost besides the trip price stated).
 We can also help you to book at different deluxe star category hotels on request for more details and information please feel free to contact us

-In Annapurna base camp trek we provide accommodation in a tea house (mountain lodge).
+In the Annapurna sanctuary trek, we provide accommodation in a tea house (mountain lodge).
 A Tea House is a combination of a guest house, restaurant, and social hang out.
 The rooms are with twin beds and little additional furniture like small tables or chairs.
 Blankets are generally provided (we recommend that you carry your own sleeping bags).
 Most bathrooms are common with squatting (Asian) toilets or of western comfort with sitting toilets.
 Most Tea Houses / Lodge have running water facilities.
 Most of the lodges have hot water for showers, but with extra charge in using hot showers.

-During the trekking session, full board meals are included (breakfast, lunch, and dinner as well as tea or coffee provided).
+During the trekking session, full board meals are included breakfast, lunch, and dinner 3 times a day.
 We provide food from these local lodge/tea houses as per the choices on the menu.
-Breakfast and dinner provided at the same tea house/lodge while lunch would be on the trail.
+Breakfast and dinner are provided at the same tea house/lodge while lunch would be on the trail.
 Every Tea House serves the traditional Nepali meal Dal Bhat (rice and lentils), and as well a variety of different food items, such as rice, seasonable vegetables, noodles, potatoes, and soups.
 Some lodge serves western foods such as pizza, pasta, and French fries.
 Soft drinks, snacks, and beer are available in most Tea Houses restaurants.
 A variety of cereals, bread, and egg dishes are generally available for breakfast.

 Safe Drinking Water in Trekking